 Provides that an initiated law is enacted by affirmative majority vote of those voting on the question.
-Requires a majority of those voting at the election in order to ratify a constitutional amendment.
-An initiated or referred law or initiated constitutional amendment takes effect 30 days after approval by the voters.

 An initiative drive can be abandoned if the legislature passes a similar law.
 The legislature can also choose to submit its proposal to the people if the petition drive is not abandoned.
 The proposal with the most votes will take effect, if both receive a majority affirmative vote.